benson-au/pokemon_sprite_diffusion/README.md

 > *Denoising Diffusion Probabilistic Models*.
 Advances in Neural Information Processing Systems **33** (2020).
 > [https://arxiv.org/abs/2006.11239](https://arxiv.org/abs/2006.11239)

 In particular, we replace the U-Net in the denoising network in the reverse diffusion process with a transformer encoder.
-We also include options for the [cosine noise schedule](https://arxiv.org/pdf/2102.09672#equation.3.17) and the [sparse sampling schedule](https://arxiv.org/pdf/2102.09672#section.4) from
+We also include options for the [cosine noise schedule](https://arxiv.org/pdf/2102.09672#equation.3.17) from

 > **Nichol, Alexander Quinn and Dhariwal, Prafulla.**
 > *Improved Denoising Diffusion Probabilistic Models.* Proceedings of the 38th International Conference on Machine Learning, PMLR **139**:8162-8171, 2021.
 > [https://arxiv.org/abs/2102.09672](https://arxiv.org/abs/2102.09672)